The dramatic story of South Florida’s oldest Jewish community and a major addition to the history of this unique island city.

 About the Author

 Arlo Haskell is executive director of the Key West Literary Seminar.
 He is also the author of the poetry collection, Joker, and the editor of poetry volumes by Harry Mathews and Héctor Viel Temperley.
 Born and raised in the Florida Keys, he lives with his family in Key West.
-Click here for full bio.
+Click here for full bio and here for video.

 Image: An outing of the Key West, Florida, Young Men’s Hebrew Association in 1908.
 (Black & white photonegative, 4 x 5 in.
 State Archives of Florida, Florida Memory.)